DouglasKings/BankATM/README.md

 # BankATM
 This is a C program to simulate a simple bank account system.
+Write a C program to simulate a simple bank account system.
+The program should prompt the user to enter the initial account balance and then repeatedly ask the user to enter transactions (withdrawals or deposits) until the user chooses to exit.
+The program should update the account balance after each transaction and display the new balance.